typicalday/dogen-firebase-extensions/dogen-ap/PREINSTALL.md

 https://firebase.google.com/docs/extensions/publishers/user-documentation#writing-preinstall
 -->

-Use this extension to integrate Dogen's Firestore CMS.
+Use this extension to integrate Dogen's Firestore Application Platform.

 This extension provides support for:
+ - Allowing you to create schemas for all your entities.
+ - Allowing you to manage and validate the data for all your entities.
  - Allowing you to list and modify Auth users in the accounts section.
- - Allowing you to modify remote config parameters.
+ - Allowing you to modify parameters.

 For more information, visit the [Dogen website](https://dogen.io).